 Most of these features are covered between the popular backup options available on the market.
 Also, most premium options have most of the above mentioned features.
 However, it is not useful to say this.
 It is like saying that every car has an engine, seats, wheels and steering.
 Just like cars, when it comes to backup solutions, it is all about how they perform; and you really need to do your homework first.

-There are two points of entry to the debate on the best WordPress backup plugin.
+There are two points of entry to the debate on what is the best WordPress backup plugin.
 One is the differences in features between all the different plugins; despite the uniform titles.
 The other point of debate is the user experience.
 What does a good WordPress backup solution do, and how does it do it?
 Both these questions should be equally relevant.

 In this article we explore how following best practices as well as being efficient can answer both: the ‘what’ and the ‘how’ questions.